 What is the secretary-general's relationship with the Security Council?

-In working with the Council, the secretary-general is tasked with standing for the interests of underrepresented states and balancing the demands of the Security Council with those of General Assembly members.
+The secretary-general is tasked with standing for the interests of underrepresented states and balancing the demands of the Security Council with those of General Assembly members.
 The relationship between the Security Council's five permanent members and the secretary-general is similar to one between constituents and their elected representative.
 Critics say the structure of this relationship has made the secretary-general beholden to Security Council members, particularly the United States.

 What is likely to be the future focus of the UN secretary-general?